 This also works if you have a dish you’d like cooked up that isn’t even on the menu for your entire cruise.
 Keep in mind it might take a little longer to get your food.

 Your itinerary can change… right up until you dock in a port.
 The cruise lines have made adjustments to schedules based on everything from weather to protests.
 While it doesn’t happen often, changes are regular enough that you shouldn’t be surprised if one happens to your trip.

 50. Cruise line transfers from the airport are a terrible deal

 When you fly in for your cruise, you have to also arrange for transportation from the airport to the cruise port.
 We usually recommend a rideshare company like Uber or Lyft.
 What you don’t want to do is take the transfers offered by the cruise line.

 Cruise line transfers seem like a great idea — after all, if you’re getting a ride from the cruise company to the port, you know you won’t miss your ship.
 However, the cruise transfers only run on the day of the cruise.
 That means if you fly in a day early for your trip, you are out of luck.

 They are also expensive.
-For example, Carnival charges $30 roundtrip per person to get you from the Miami airport to the Port of Miami — a 10 mile ride.
+For example, Carnival charges about $30 roundtrip per person to get you from the Miami airport to the Port of Miami — a 10-mile ride.
 Compare that to a taxi or Uber, which will charge you about $35 roundtrip for up to four passengers.
 Meanwhile, with a taxi or other transportation, you aren’t tied to the cruise shuttle’s schedule.